Introduction

 After getting your binary on linux, you'll want to change permissions to make it executable:

-chmod +x astra-linux-amd64
+chmod +x astra-luajit-linux-amd64

 Each release likely contains updates to the packaged bundle lua code that contains definitions you might need during development which you can omit and ignore during production release.
 You can obtain them through:

-./astra-linux-amd64 export-bundle
+./astra-luajit-linux-amd64 export-bundle

 which will create a new file called astra_bundle.lua.
 You can include it in your code to get intellisense and references for the available functions.
 The import will be ignored during runtime as Astra will use it's own packaged bundle internally instead.

 The reason for this is because Astra includes many global functions that includes the server itself along utilities.
 These are loaded at start of a runtime.
 These functions are not written in lua, and are written in Rust and intended to be used by the runtime binary.
 Hence changing the bundled lua code does not affect anything.
-There are some pure lua utilities for example JSON parser, table validation, pretty printing, ... which are also included in the bundle by default, but you can ignore them if you wish.
+There are some pure lua utilities for example table validation, ... which are also included in the bundle by default, but you can ignore them if you wish.

 From here on, you can begin writing your server code in a fresh lua file and enjoying everything Astra has to offer.
 Everything you do locally can be replicated exactly in the server environment as well since they both use the same binary and there are no build stages present.